 Originally from Manchester but now living in Kent, Sarah enjoys collecting tattoos, being really bad at gaming, mediocre at photography and awesome at baking.
-She makes and sells jewellery to pay the bills and writes for, and helps to maintain Gorepress for fun.
-Co-host of the Gorepress Gorecast and Gorementary, she gets her kicks from watching films that feature death and dismemberment, roaming hordes of the undead, disgusting body horror and sadistic serial murderers but not necessarily all at the same time.
+She makes and sells jewellery to pay the bills and writes about horror movies for fun.
+Host of the official Gorepress podcast; Radio Gorepress, she gets her kicks from watching films that feature death and dismemberment, roaming hordes of the undead, disgusting body horror and sadistic serial murderers but not necessarily all at the same time.
 Although that would be amazing.

 Born in Romford and graduating to somewhere better, Scullion has dabbled in many jobs including postman, theatre administrator, kid's camp leader and HMV supervisor, but throughout this he has remained an adamant fan of all things horror.
 Apart from Eli Roth.
 He can sod off.
 He is now a project coordinator at a DVD editing & authoring facility in West London and occasionally plays with writing, acting and filming things.
 Part Scottish, part Geordie and part Essex, Scullion has been experimenting in genetic removal surgery for years, but has so far only created an army of zombie badgers.
 You have been warned.

 Leaving his hometown of Bognor Regis for the more idyllic climes of Kent, via Manchester, Matt has spent the majority of his adult life indulging in various entrepreneurial schemes so as not to succumb to a life of 9-5 banality.
 A jack of all trades but master of none, he holds degrees in Biochemistry and Forensic Science but has yet to explore a career in either.
 A firm advocate of the horror genre, Matt designed, built and helps to maintain Gorepress, watching as many horror movies as his spare time will allow.